btskinner/rworkshop/_modules/programming.md

 in missing values, a common task we’ve had.
 First, we’ll generate some fake data with missing values.

+Note that since we’re using R’s `sample()` function, your data will look a little different from mine due to randomness in the sample, but everything will work the same.

 ``` r
 ## create tbl_df with around 10% missing values (-97,-98,-99) in three columns
 df <- data.frame('id' = 1:100,